 - 11 Conclusion

-What is a Crypto Wallet?People talk about storing cryptocurrency in crypto wallets.
-This isn’t really true.
+People talk about storing cryptocurrency in crypto wallets.
+This isn’t true.
 Cryptocurrency wallets don’t store cryptocurrency.
 They store information about cryptocurrency.
 The cryptocurrency itself only exists on the blockchain.

 - Public addresses are digital locations where cryptocurrencies can be sent and received.
 They’re a bit like crypto email addresses.
 They can be shared openly with other users of the network.
 If you want to send cryptocurrency to a friend, they will need to give you a public address where you can send it.